 Michelle Da Costa

-SickKids: At Sears Cancer Clinic on Monday, Wednesday, Thursday, and Friday mornings from 10am-12pm and on Tuesday afternoons from 4:30pm-8pm (including at the Tuesday evening drop-ins from 6pm-8pm, see below).
+SickKids: At Sears Cancer Clinic on Monday, Wednesday, Thursday, and Friday mornings from 10am-12pm and on select Tuesday evenings from 6pm-8pm at our monthly evening drop-ins (see below).

 CVH: At the POGO Clinic once a week on Fridays from 10am-1pm (located at the far end of the hospital, past the Second Cup and Emergency department and right before the pediatric inpatient unit).